 It’s also worth mentioning that some waterfront sites–and even some remote sites–may not offer sewer hookups.
 If you have your mind set on getting the prettiest site then you may need to pass on certain hookups.
 If you are willing to use the bathhouses, or dump your tanks at the end of the trip, then this might not be a problem.
 Many KOA’s also offer honeywagon service and they come and dump your tanks for you if you don’t have sewer.

 The majority of KOA’s will offer a wide variety of pull thru and back in sites.
 Those with larger rigs that are difficult to back in may prefer the ease and convenience of a pull thru site.
-If you are making a quick overnight stop at a KOA Journey on your way to another destination you may also want a pull thru because they are “easy in, easy out” if you are arriving late at night or leaving early.
+If you are making a quick overnight stop at a KOA Journey on your way to another destination you’ll appreciate the convenience of KOA Pull Thru Sites because they are “easy in, easy out” – perfect for hitting the road in no time.
 If you have a towable unit and are just overnighting, you may not even need to unhitch, which can save precious travel time as you move to your final destination.

 If you are traveling with small children your dream site may be right across from the playground so that you can sit under your own awning and watch the whippersnappers play.
 However, if you are not traveling with kids you might want to get as far away from the playground as possible.
 The same principle applies with the pool.
 If you will be swimming several times a day, then having a site close to the pool could be nice.
 If you aren’t planning on swimming, why book a site in a highly trafficked area?